 In Egypt the Nile River Valley conceals a massive canyon that once was as deep and wide as the Grand Canyon in Arizona.
-We have explored the origins of this lost canyon in the past three posts.
-We found that geologists have described the origins of the canyon itself at the time of the Messinian Salinity Crises just over 5 million years ago.
-Further studies suggest that it took some four million years for the Nile Valley canyon to be filled with sediments from input from the Nile River and that the Nile Valley has probably looked like it does today for the past one million years though the Nile River has experienced many changes in volume over that time.
+We have explored the origins of this lost canyon in the previous posts.
+We found that geologists attribute the origins of this massive canyon to the great drying up of the Mediterranean Sea, which has been called the Messinian Salinity Crises and took place over five million years ago.
+Further studies reveal that it took over one million years for subsequent 800-mile-long Nile Valley canyon lake to be filled with sediments via inputs from the Nile River.
+Lastly, we noted that it is likely that the Nile Valley achieved its present-day appearance more than one million years ago though the Nile River has experienced many changes in volume over that time.

-These values are unacceptable to young earth creationists (YECs) who confine all the geological features of the Earth to no more than 6000 years of age.
-Could the Nile Valley have been part of God’s original creation according to YECs?
-No!
-This is because Noah’s Flood 4350 years ago would have obliterated any river that existed prior to that time and the canyon cuts through layers of fossiliferous rock which YECs are convinced could not have existed in the original “good” creation.
-Therefore the Nile River Valley and the canyon that is buried beneath it are at most 4350 years old having been either formed during the year of the Flood or soon afterwards.
+Could the Nile Valley have been part of God’s original creation according to YECs and the buried canyon simply be attributed to a feature made with the appearance of age?
+Every YEC I know would say, No!
+This is because they believe Noah’s Flood 4350 years ago would have obliterated any river that existed prior to that time.
+Furthermore, the canyon cuts through layers of fossiliferous rock.
+That is rock which YECs insist could not have existed as part of the original “good” creation since fossils are evidence of existence of death.
+Therefore they are compelled by their most basic assumptions about the history of the Earth to propose that the Nile River Valley and the canyon that is buried beneath it are at most 4350 years old having been either formed during the year of the Flood or soon afterwards.

 - The Lost Grand Canyon of Egypt: Another Monument to an Ancient Earth

 - The Lost Grand Canyon of Egypt, Part II: Origins of the Nile River Valley